colinta/Mechy/README.md

 ###### Receiver

 `Receiver` is similar in usage to `Scanner` (it is also a "Responder" subclass, and so can emit key events).
-It accepts a `Layout` object and emits events.
+It accepts a `Layout` object and emits events that it receives from the "right half" of a split keyboard.

-Fun history fact, this split keyboard code is the original reason I wrote Mechy.
-I couldn't get the split keyboard code to work using QMK, the resulting keyboard was buggy and unresponsive.

 This class listens uses a custom-written 2-wire serial protocol (I tried to use I2C but it didn't work?), with support for up to 32 rows and 32 columns.
 The other half uses `Transmitter` and a very basic `.ino` program.

+Fun history fact, this split keyboard code is the original reason I wrote Mechy.
+I couldn't get the split keyboard code to perform well using QMK, the resulting keyboard was buggy and unresponsive.

 ###### Transmitter